PaloAltoNetworks/lab-aws-gwlb-vmseries/README.md

 <details>
   <summary style="color:red">Expand For Specific Steps</summary>

-  - VPC Dashboard -> Filter by VPC in left menu -> Select `ps-lab-security`
+  - VPC Dashboard -> Filter by VPC in left menu -> Select `security-vpc`
     - Now when checking other sections in this dashboard (route tables, subnets, etc) will be filtered to Security VPC
   -  Select Route Tables section
   -  Look through the route tables.
 Most have no routes!